sukieoduwole/my_darey.io_projects/README.md

 # dare.io_project1
-This is to document project on LAMP stack _project 1
+This repository document different project worked on while with Darey.io